tenstad/fqdn-policy/README.md

+# Maintained by NAIS

+NAIS, is currently actively managing a fork of the project found at the following GitHub repository.
+The primary reason for maintaining this forked repository is that the alternative solution provided by Google Cloud Platform has not yet been officially priced or made available.
+Therefore, NAIS has opted to take control of the project and adapt it to suit other requirements and needs.

+By managing this forked repository, NAIS ensures that they can tailor the project to align with objectives and operational requirements effectively.
+This proactive approach allows NAIS to address needs and maintain control over the project's development, rather than waiting for a solution that may not be readily available or suitable.

 # 🚨 Warning 🚨

 This project is now archived.
 There is a new official preview feature for FQDN Network Policies built into Google